-- Step 2 Click \equiv in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
-In the workspace list, click the name of the target workspace. - Step 4 In the navigation pane on the left, choose Security Orchestration > Layouts. - Step 5 On the layout management page, move the cursor to a desired layout and click in the upper right corner of the layout.
-The deletion confirmation dialog box is displayed. - Step 6 Click OK.
+- Step 1 Log in to the management console. - Step 2 Click in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
+In the workspace list, click the name of the target workspace. - Step 4 In the navigation pane on the left, choose Security Orchestration > Layouts.

+Step 5 On the layout management page, move the cursor to a desired layout and click in the upper right corner of the layout.
+The deletion confirmation dialog box is displayed.